Seatis/my-teaching-materials/workshop/hardware/advanced-C/README.md

 - **Advanced task:** compute the greatest common divisor of three integers (*x, y and z*)

 ##### 2
-Create an array and store some numbers in it:
+Cearte an array and fill it with integers:
 - find the minimum value of the array
 - find the maximum value of the array
 - calculate the average and the moving average

+##### 3
+Implement a linked list using some resources from the internet, your goal is to understand how they work.
+Take your time don't rush just to finish this exercise.